OneOfTheInfiniteMonkeys/MTDL/README.md

 </div>

 From two randomly selected MagTag devices purchase at the same time, the offset difference was found to be ~6 units.

+Calibration is performed by adjusting values in the <a href="https://learn.adafruit.com/scrolling-countdown-timer/create-your-settings-toml-file">settings.toml</a> file stored in the root folder of the CIRCUITPY MagTag device.
+The values m1 and o1 are set to 1.0 and 0.0 in the distribution to cause the display to scale to raw sensor units.
+For basic adjustment, if assuming similar performance to the curve shown:
+  1) Using a charged battery and no USB connection, with the default display sample period of 120 seconds
+  2) Allow the unit to settle at a fixed reference temperature for one hour
+     (The display should update every 2 minutes, a WiFi connection is not required)
+  3) Read the stabilised systems raw value from the display
+  4) Edit the value o1 in the settings.toml to offset the reading to the room temperature
+     e.g. if the unit reads 0 at 26.4 C set the value of o1 to -26.4
+  5) Adjust the value of m1 to 0.9826

+Note
+The settings.toml file can be accessed by keeping the button D11 next to the USB connector depressed during the boot sequence.
+The boot sequence is initiated by pressing the reset button once.
+This will cause the <a href="https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage">boot.py</a> file to detect the button press and enable the USB drivers required for serial port <a href="https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop">REPL</a> and emulated USB memory device etc.

 ## MQQT
 Two <a href="https://en.wikipedia.org/wiki/MQTT">MQQT <a> streams are published if suitable settings are applied to the 'secrets.py' file.